In 2021, if you want to stay competitive in any sort of game, you need the right peripherals and equipment to step up your game.

 For a support player or anyone that tends to ward a lot in League of Legends, these 6 buttons can easily cover most of your activatable items, as well as your trinket.
 You can also configure them to work with quick pings, making it easier for you to signal to your teammates when the enemy is missing, or when you are on the way to help them out.

-Overall, the Logitech G604 Lightspeed is a great mouse if you are wanting to game for long periods of time.
+Overall, the Logitech G604 Lightspeed is a great mouse if you are wanting to play League Of Legends for long periods of time.
 Although it is a wireless mouse, the comfortable design and excellent battery life make it a highly prized pick amongst gamers everywhere.

 6. Razer Viper Ultimate

-The Razer Viper Wireless Ultimate is quite possibly the best gaming mouse in terms of DPI output.
+The Razer Viper Wireless Ultimate is quite possibly the best gaming mouse for League Of Legends in terms of DPI output.
 Clocking in at 20,000, the Viper allows you to customize the DPI input, giving you an incredible amount of control over how you want to control your game.

 It also sits on one of the newest items on the market, the Focus+ optical sensor.
 This sensor grants the Viper an incredibly accurate 650 IPS, which is a pretty high ceiling for movement tracking.